 We are now striving to raise funds to improve the outdoor areas at the Secondary site.
 New, age appropriate equipment and improved communal areas are required to meet the needs of this large cohort of learners across Key Stages 3-5.

-The second major project is driven by our Eco Schools work and seeks to improve our horticulture areas and develop a Cycle Safari which includes a bug hunting area.
+A second major project is driven by our Eco Schools work and seeks to further improve our horticulture areas and further develop the Cycle Safari which includes a bug hunting area.
 Links with local industry will support this development and this is being led by Eco School leader Asa Hancock.